 Susan Bell, Organised Crime Branch of the Department of Justice

 Marie Nancarrow, Founder and Designer of the ethical apparel company, Titanic Denim

 Following the meeting, Louise Nicholl and Glenn Bradley, Chair of NIBHRF and Ethical Trade and Regional Manager of Hardscape, participated in the first Queen's Management School 'Good Business' Podcast.
 The podcast aims to go beyond the bottom line and examine the ethical, social, and environmental responsibilities of businesses.

 Dr Laura Steele, Lecturer and Ethics, Responsibility, and Sustainability Champion within Queen's Management School hosted the podcast.
 She said:

 "Queen's Management School has a long history of addressing ethics, social responsibility and sustainability within our teaching, research and engagement activities.
 The podcast series allow us to bring together industry experts, academics, and other key stakeholders to discuss some of the most pressing issues facing society today.

 "Marks and Spencer has been at the vanguard in terms of driving the human rights agenda within business, but they have also been open about the challenges they have sometimes encountered.
 As a result, Louise Nicholl was an ideal first guest on the podcast.
 Louise and Glenn's experience and insights make the podcast a must-listen for anyone interested in these issues."

-To listen to the ‘Good Business’ podcast from Queen’s Management School, please click below:
+Staff can listen to the 'Good Business' podcast from Queen's Management School below.

-(Pictured from left are: Glenn Bradley, NIBHRF; Laura Steele, Queen’s Management School; and Louise Nicholl, Marks and Spencer)
+QMS Podcast Photo (Pictured from left are: Glenn Bradley, NIBHRF; Laura Steele, Queen's Management School; and Louise Nicholl, Marks and Spencer).